cs-icon.svg

 addEditableTags(entry[0][0], "content_type_uid", false, 'en-us')

-For example, consider that you passed the following entry schema against the first parameter in the addEditableTags() method:
+For example, pass the following entry schema as the first argument:

 {